 He looked at me with incomprehension.
 "Did you say you were.....stuck to the boat?"
 "Yes.
 That's what I said.
 I'm stuck to the boat.
 And I have to pee.
 Really bad."
 Once I explained my situation, he did what any red-blooded dad would do in a situation like this.

 He laughed so hard I thought he was going to pee himself.
 He actually had to climb into the boat, lie down on his back and reach one hand into each access port on the inside of the transom to free my mangled finger.
 I'll probably never live it down, but I have to say that it was good to see my old man laugh his ass off, even though it was at my expense.
 I hadn't seen him laugh like that since my mother was alive.
 Time does heal all wounds.
 Not completely, and never quickly, but it heals.
 Apparently, boat-building with your oldest son sometimes helps.
 When we finally finish it, we're going to name it after my mom.
 I think we're going to call it "Constant Sun" since my mother's name was Constance and I'm nothing if not her son.

 All this time, I've been wondering why the hell I would ever build a sailboat.

-Maybe I have my answer after all.
+Listening to my father's laughter made me think that maybe I have my answer after all.